black-square/mango2d/README.md

 ### TagGame

-Grid-based game where you need to decoy enemies to the traps but at the same time you need to avoid situation when they touch hero.
+Grid-based game where you need to decoy enemies to the traps but at the same time you need to avoid situation when they touch the hero.

 ![TagGame screenshot](https://raw.github.com/wiki/black-square/mango2d/img/TagGame.png)

 **[More info and Mac/Win binaries links](https://github.com/black-square/TagGame/blob/master/README.md)**

 ## Further information
-* For more information and documentation, please have a look to **[How to install and use guide](Docs/How-to-install.md)**
+* For more information and documentation, please have a look at **[How to install and use guide](Docs/How-to-install.md)**